pvico/RX-Dual-Power/README.md

 Yellow LED (LED2) = STBY PWR source

+An external LED can be connected to the PCB.
+It will illuminate together with the yellow led to indicate when the magnet is detected or if STBY PWR is being used.

 | LED (yellow or green) | Meaning                                                |
 | :-------------------: | :----------------------------------------------------- |
 |          OFF          | Source is OK but not used (power source isolated)      |